This installation method is recommended by Virtana for setting up your Azure integration with CloudWisdom.

 You can review the app from your Azure Portal by following this link and navigating to the All applications tab.

 Follow the instructions on Guest OS Diagnostic Metrics to enable guest OS diagnostic metrics on your VMs.
-These metrics are required for CloudWisdom’s Azure cost reports.
+The additional metrics provided, such as memory utilization, are required for CloudWisdom’s Azure cost reports.